Midwifery Care in the Hospital

 Birth Preferences

-During your pregnancy it is important that you have had the opportunity to discuss your birth choices with your midwife, either in the Antenatal Clinic or at Great Expectations Antenatal Classes.
-It is advisable to write in the birth preferences page of your green hand held Maternity notes so the midwife caring for you is aware of your wishes.
+During your pregnancy it is important that you have had the opportunity to discuss your birth choices with your midwife and/or obstetric team.
+It is advisable to write in the preferences sections of your digital maternity notes so the midwife caring for you is aware of your wishes.

 It is ok if your wishes change during your labour, be guided and supported by your midwife and she will support you to achieve the birth that you want.